Confusedfish/confusedfish.github.io/_posts/2018_Spain/2018-5-06-Paragliding-ep.md

 may touch down briefly after take-off and Beck follows this instruction to the letter, legs still pedalling well into the air – it’s a comical sight.

 In the afternoon we visit [Ronda La Vieja](https://www.windy.com/36.839/-5.238?35.827,-5.240,7,m:eGyaf0r) where Beck is first up in the tandem with lead instructor, José.
 They pretty much plummet like stones, landing in a wheat field with a long walk out.
-She does get to ‘flare’, basically braking to create the downward thrust for landing, but otherwise doesn’t have time to take the controls.
+She does get to ‘flare’, basically braking for a nice soft landing, but otherwise doesn’t have time to take the controls.
 The others, having waited a little longer for conditions to change, get much longer flights where they take the controls for a long time, landing back at the launch site rather than in the field below so that shuttling backwards and forwards is not required (this was also the plan for Beck’s flight but the conditions decided otherwise!)
 So when all the others have flown, Beck is offered another go, and surprises herself at how much she wants to do it.
 This time it’s a perfect, long flight, with plenty of time to take the controls and get a feel for the different manoeuvres.
 They land next to a road to avoid the hike out of last time and instructor Luisma with CP trainee Vincent land shortly after, right on the road, looking super cool!
 The sun is setting, the sky is blue, the scenery is beautiful (there are so many wild flowers out at this time of year)